vovapolu/vovapolu.github.io/stalagmite_eng.md

  - **[Memoisation](https://ru.wikipedia.org/wiki/%D0%9C%D0%B5%D0%BC%D0%BE%D0%B8%D0%B7%D0%B0%D1%86%D0%B8%D1%8F), interning**, this technique disallows to duplicate objects that are equal *by value*, thus keeps in memory only one object and multiple references to it.
 It reduces the memory usage and time for comparing objects (object equality is equivalent to reference equality), but the creation of each object requires more resources.
 Stalagmite supports the interning of both the class and the fields inside it.
 There are also two sub-mods: *weak* and *strong* memoiastion.
 The first mode stores the class objects within a pool using a *weak reference*, allowing the garbage collector to remove unused instances, the second mode keeps the normal link, and prohibits removing from memory objects, that get to the pool.
  - **"Packaging" the class fields** (in the project called `heap optimization`), this mode reduces the amount of memory for each instance of the class using the `Boolean` and `Option[AnyVal]` (for primitives) "packaging" in the bitmask and converting fields of type `Option[T]` to the type `T` that accepts `null` for the original case of `None`.

+Generated classes with these mods also takes into account important property of immutability.
+Memoisation and fields packing implicitly use it.

 Work on the library is not finished yet, many problems and ideas are documented in the [repository](https://github.com/fommil/stalagmite) `Issues`.
 Visit it if you are interested in the fate of the project.

 ## Benchmarks
+*Next there will be the long description of the benchmarks.
+For the impatient and those who want to learn only the results of performance testing there's a **TL;DR** section at the end*

 ### Working time
 First, let's examine the time benchmarks, that used the [JMH](http://openjdk.java.net/projects/code-tools/jmh/).
 Each of them represents the applying of some method to a collection of 5000 tuples or instances of a certain class.
 Number of such applyings in a second was counted for collection on average on each of the 15 threads.
 The results are given for processor `Intel Core i5-4210U @ 1.70 GHz`.